Akuli/jou/doc/syntax-spec.md

 - `\r` represents the carriage return byte (also known as the CR byte).
 - `\t` represents a tab character.
 - `\` at the end of a line means that the string continues from the start of the next line.
-    This cannot be used in character literals.
+    This cannot be used in byte literals.
 - `\'` is the single quote byte.
-    This is supported only in characters, not in strings, because you can simply type `'` as is into a string.
+    This is supported only in byte literals, not in strings, because you can simply type `'` as is into a string.
 - `\"` is the double quote byte.
 This is supported only in strings.
+- `\0` is the zero byte.
+It cannot be used inside a string, because in strings, it is a special byte that marks the end of the string.
+- `\1`, `\2`, `\3` and so on until `\9` work similarly to `\0`,
+    except that they can be used in strings and in byte literals.
+    For example, `\3` is the value 3 as a `byte` (8-bit unsigned integer), so it is same as `3 as byte`.
 - `\` followed by anything else is an error.

 Before tokenizing, the compiler adds an imaginary newline character to the beginning of the file.
-This seems a little weird at first, but it simplifies tokenizing, because it means that indentation is always placed after a newline character and can be handled whenever a newline character occurs.
+This seems a little weird at first, but it simplifies tokenizing, because it is enough to handle indentations just after producing a newline token.

-Spaces are ignored everywhere except when handling indentation just after a newline token.
+Spaces are ignored everywhere except in indentations (just after a newline token).

 The tokenizer also ignores comments.
 A comment starts with a `#` character that is anywhere except inside a string literal or a byte literal,